 Resolution 763 (WRC-15) "Stations on board sub-orbital vehicles"/

-The RCC Administrations are in favour of identification of radio services where stations ensuring sub-orbital flights shall be operated, as well as consideration of applicability of current regulatory provisions and procedures for terrestrial and space services for international recognition of relevant frequency assignments to stations on board sub-orbital vehicles.
+The RCC Administrations are in favour of identification of services where stations ensuring sub-orbital flights shall be operated, as well as consideration of applicability of current regulatory provisions and procedures for terrestrial and space services for international recognition of relevant frequency assignments to stations on board sub-orbital vehicles.

 The RCC Administrations consider it necessary to develop technical and operational measures which would help to avoid harmful interference to radiocommunication services from stations on board sub-orbital vehicles.
 These technical and operational measures shall be specified in the new ITU-R Recommendation and Report.
 At the same time, the developed technical and operational measures shall not impose additional constraints on the operation of launch vehicles during spacecraft launching period.